-5 Small Business Marketing Tips for the Buying Holidays
+Holiday Marketing: 5 Small Business Holiday Marketing Tips

-According to the National Retail Federation, consumers plan to spend more than $1,000 on holiday decorations and gifts this year.
-Any opportunity for a deal that will save money will certainly spark their interest.
+According to the PwC’s 2025 Holiday Outlook survey, consumers plan to spend 5% less on holiday decorations and gifts this year.
+As a result, any opportunity for a deal to save money will certainly spark their interest.

-Make your products and services uplifting and buyer-friendly by offering holiday buy-one-get-one (BOGO) deals, promotions, discounts or coupons.
+Offer holiday buy-one-get-one (BOGO) deals, promotions, discounts, or coupons to make your products and services uplifting and buyer-friendly.
 Think of something to offer that makes life easier for your customers, such as free gift wrapping or holiday gift bags.

-You can also use this season to bolster business later with special “buy now, use later” offers, such as adding an additional promotional item when a gift card or certificate is redeemed in January or February.
+You can also use this season to bolster business later with special “buy now, use later” offers, such as adding a promotional item when a gift card or certificate is redeemed in January or February.

 2. Create a compelling story for your brand

 As you prepare for the buying holidays, integrate your business’s story into your marketing campaigns.
-If you’re not sure what to tell, think about why you started your business, who you hope it benefits and how.
-You should also consider why you’re in your location or anything else that can help your customers feel more connected to your business and brand.
+If you’re unsure what to include, consider why you started your business, who you hope it benefits, and how.
+You could also consider why you’re in your location or anything else that can help your customers feel more connected to your business and brand.

 In addition to telling customers your story, let local media outlets know: They’re always looking for “feel good” news, and like to support local businesses, providing you with free publicity online and/or in print.

-If your business partners with charities or sponsors fundraising events, promote your support: Customers love to know that their money is going to a good cause, especially if it’s in their community or tied to their interests.
+If your business partners with charities or sponsors fundraising events, promote your support: Customers love to know that they are supporting a good cause, especially if it’s in their community or tied to their interests.

-3. Identify the appropriate channels to distribute your message
+3. Identify the appropriate channels to share your message

-Identify which marketing channels are the best fit for your business.
+Find which marketing channels are the best fit for your business.
 Tailor your plans and resources to those that offer the best access to your target audience for the information you want to convey.
+Here are some common types of marketing channels:

 • Websites: Websites are still the most effective way to communicate key information about your business – store hours, location, phone, email contact info, return policies and more – and to promote products and services.
 Be sure that all information is updated, that customers can purchase gifts on your website and that it’s mobile-friendly.